Indianetzone.com - Web Portal on Indian Culture & LifestyleArt & Culture • Health • Movies & Entertainment • Society • Reference • Sports • Travel

 Draksharamam Temple

-There are a number of rock edicts (Sasanas) engraved on the walls of this temple.
+There is a number of rock edicts (Sasanas) engraved on the walls of this temple.
 The temple shows a blend of sculptural traditions of Chalukya and Chola styles.
 This place was earlier known as Daksha Vatika and later as Dakshramam or Draksharamam.

 Mangalagiri Narasimhaswami Temple